amixon® mixing technology for professional tea preparation

 - On request, the mixing chamber complies with dust EX zone 20.
 Optionally, the mixer is manufactured pressure-shock-proof, pressure-resistant or vacuum-proof.

-KoneSlid® mixers for “end-of-the-line mixing”
+KoneSlid® mixer for "end-of-the-line mixing" (discontinuous online processing)

 The KoneSlid® mixer from amixon® has been specially developed for “end-of-the-line” production concepts for the luxury food industry.
 In this method, all processing apparatuses are located one below the other.
 The finished mixture flows from the mixer through the mixer outlet bin directly into the packaging machine.
 Cleaning work is greatly reduced because this mixer empties residue-free.